OlavHN/comoyo.github.com/_posts/2012-07-27-backbone-on-websockets.md

     @webSocket.send(strMessage)
 {% endhighlight %}

+The `Communicator` simply encapsulates the web sockets, wrapping them in a couple of simple messaging methods.
+This should make it easy as a breeze to swap our beloved WebSockets with [SSE](http://www.w3.org/TR/eventsource/) or [other long polling techniques](http://en.wikipedia.org/wiki/Push_technology), in case we want to provide working fallbacks in old browsers, for instance.

-## The protocol controllers
+### The protocol controllers

 With our communicator in place, we can set up controllers handling the various parts of communication with the backend protocol.
 The controllers communicate through the `Communicator`: they listen to incoming messages through the event dispatch and send messages with `Communicator.sendMessage` calls.

-An example?
+A large part of the protocol we implemented relies upon sequences of messages.
+The typical pattern consists of the following steps:

+1. We subscribe to a resource
+2. We're notified of a changed resource
+3. We request the changed resource
+4. We receive the resource

+An example of how to implement such a sequential protocol?
 Let's take a look at our login controller.

-A simplified version of out login process consists of two simple steps, to be executed in sequence:
+A simplified version of out login process should clarify the pattern.
+It consists of only two simple sequential steps:

 1. Client registration
 2. Account login